Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Introduction

 \begin{itemize} \item Limited datasets for open environments: Despite recent growth, robotic manipulation datasets remain small compared to those in NLP.
-For example, the largest open-source robotic manipulation dataset~\cite{o2024open} contains approximately 2.5 million demonstrations—even substantially fewer than pre–large-language-model–era NLP corpora such as GPT-2’s training set of 8 million web pages~\cite{radford2019language}. \item Heterogeneous embodiments and execution styles: Robotic systems exhibit varied forward and inverse dynamics~\cite{kirschner2025categorizing}.
+For example, the largest open-source robotic manipulation dataset~\cite{o2024open} contains approximately 2.5 million demonstrations, even fewer than pre–large-language-model-era NLP corpora, such as GPT-2’s training set of 8 million web pages~\cite{radford2019language}. \item Heterogeneous embodiments and execution styles: Robotic systems exhibit varied forward and inverse dynamics~\cite{kirschner2025categorizing}.
 Furthermore, the execution strategies are infinite for a fixed task under identical initial conditions.
 By comparison, once semantic content is specified, linguistic expression is comparatively constrained. \item Complex tasks with abstract rules: Manipulation tasks rely on highly abstract rules that are difficult to generalize.
-In contrast, linguistic structures—though complex—can be systematically described~\cite{wardhaugh2002understanding}. \end{itemize}
+In contrast, linguistic structures, though complex, can be systematically described~\cite{wardhaugh2002understanding}. \end{itemize}

-The challenges in environments, embodiments, and tasks underscore the need to adapt robotic foundation models for downstream applications.
-Adaptation strategies for large-scale foundation models have been explored in NLP~\cite{shah2023creation,singhal2023large} and CV~\cite{wu2025medical,chen2024ma}, yielding performance that matches or surpasses human experts in domains such as medicine~\cite{thirunavukarasu2023large}.
-These successes have prompted the investigation of adaptation approaches for VLA models.
-Adaptation is particularly critical for VLA models, as their generalization capability remains lower than that of language and vision models~\cite{intelligence2025pi05,kimopenvla}.
+The challenges in environments, embodiments, and tasks underscore the need to adapt robotic foundation models for downstream tasks.
+This perspective aligns with Newell's constraints-led theory of human skill learning~\cite{newell1986constraints}, which holds that motor behavior emerges from interactions among task, environmental, and organismic (embodiment) constraints.
+Recent successes in adaptation for NLP~\cite{shah2023creation,singhal2023large} and CV~\cite{wu2025medical,chen2024ma} motivate the investigation of adaptation approaches for VLA models.
+Adaptation is especially critical for VLA models, as their generalization remains lower than that of language and vision models~\cite{intelligence2025pi05,kimopenvla}.